fido-device-onboard/pri-fidoiot/component-samples/demo/rv/README.md

 ***NOTE***: The database file located at \<fdo-pri-src\>/component-samples/demo/rv/app-data/emdb.mv.db is not deleted during 'mvn clean'.
 As a result, the database schema and tables are persisted across docker invocations.
 Please delete the file manually, if you encounter any error due to persisted stale data.

+***NOTE***: By default, `TrustedRendezvousAcceptFunction` worker is enabled.
+So we need to add the Owner's certificate to RV via `api/v1/rv/allow` endpoint to accept TO0 requests from Owner.

 # FDO PRI Rendezvous REST APIs